 Analytics maturity levels

 Descriptive analytics.
-It’s the basic analytics level which answers the question What happened?
-A person can get the answer looking at dashboards and reports.
+It’s the basic analytics level that answers the question What happened?
+A person can get the answer by looking at dashboards and reports.
 In most cases, analytics initiative stops here and decisions are still based on assumptions that derive from partly unanalyzed data.

 Diagnostic analytics.
 The question is Why did it happen?
-With a constant stream of data, descriptive analytics aren’t enough to capture the pattern in acquired records, divide data items to segments by similarities, or conduct sentiment analysis.
+With a constant stream of data, descriptive analytics isn’t enough to capture the pattern in acquired records, divide data items into segments by similarities or conduct sentiment analysis.
 To realize the potential of diagnostic analytics, the organization must acquire software and talent capable of yielding these insights.
 Today, diagnostic tasks can be addressed with data mining and machine learning techniques.

 Prescriptive analytics.
 The question is What should we do?
-Based on best practices of resolving issues, prescriptive analytics automates decision making, when a number of specific conditions is confirmed.
+Based on best practices of resolving issues, prescriptive analytics automates decision-making, when a number of specific conditions is confirmed.
 For example, international banks gather various data about credit card transactions and–with a high degree of confidence–can understand whether some transactions are fraudulent.
-Hence, a decision to block a suspicious card is made in a fully automatic way, once identified specific circumstances trigger an algorithm.
+Because of that, a decision to block a suspicious card is made in a fully automatic way, once identified specific circumstances trigger an algorithm.